 Digital agriculture has revolutionized the way pest and disease management is approached in modern farming.
 This article deals with the pivotal role of decision support systems (DSS) in this context.
 Digital tools have enabled the integration of various data sources such as satellite imagery, weather forecasts, and field sensors, providing real-time insights into pest and disease dynamics.
 Decision support systems utilize this wealth of data to assist farmers in making informed decisions regarding pest and disease control strategies.
 By leveraging machine learning algorithms and predictive analytics, DSS can accurately forecast pest and disease outbreaks, thereby enabling proactive measures to mitigate risks and minimize crop losses.
 However, challenges such as data integration complexity, the need for high-quality datasets, and user accessibility remain.
 Furthermore, these systems facilitate precision agriculture practices by optimizing the use of pesticides and other interventions, thus promoting sustainability and environmental stewardship.
-Integration of DSS into digital agriculture frameworks empowers farmers with actionable intelligence tailored to their specific needs, enhancing overall farm productivity and profitability while reducing reliance on conventional, blanket approaches to pest and disease management in agriculture is immense, promising a more efficient, resilient, and sustainable future for global food production.
+Integration of DSS into digital agriculture frameworks empowers farmers with actionable intelligence tailored to their specific needs, enhancing overall farm productivity and profitability while reducing reliance on conventional, blanket approaches to pest and disease management.
+As technology continues to advance, the potential for DSS to further revolutionize integrated pest and disease management in agriculture is immense, promising a more efficient, resilient, and sustainable future for global food production.
 This study contributes significantly to entomology by providing a framework for integrating diverse data sources to better understand and manage pest populations, ultimately leading to more targeted and effective pest control strategies.